How to Integrate Legacy Systems: Top Challenges and Strategies

 5. Test the integration and plan for long-term maintenance

 Make sure you strategize how you will test for quality and security going forward.
+And don’t forget to document everything.

-Sample project: US Ski and Snowboard team
+Legacy system integration example: US Ski and Snowboard team

 The US Ski and Snowboard team was experiencing many challenges due to their legacy system, which was challenging to integrate with.
 They wanted to create a better user experience for young athletes and their families when applying to participate in over 500 ski clubs across the country.
 The US Ski and Snowboard team also struggled to manage data of their existing Olympic and club athletes.
 They were also unable to launch an ecommerce store because of the integration challenges.